 Coronavirus: Director of Los Angeles County DCFS discusses increase in child abuse reports

-There's also been an increase in reports of child abuse amid the coronavirus emergency -- a situation children's advocates fear might get worse.
+The increase in reports comes amid the coronavirus emergency -- a situation children's advocates fear might get worse.

 More Videos